Ch1ffr3punk/identicons/README.md

 ## Identicons — Standalone Generator

 A beautiful, deterministic identicon generator for keys, text, passwords, and more.
-Compatible with [yubicrypt](https://github.com/Ch1ffr3punk/yubicrypt) when using hex-encoded public keys.
+Compatible with [yubicrypt](https://github.com/Ch1ffr3punk/yubicrypt) when using signature components from yubicrypt.

 ![identicons](img/1.png)